oussema286/fordead_package/docs/user_guides/english/validation_tools/07_dieback_detection_from_dataframe.md

 - **Stress** : Period beginning with 3 successive anomalies, ending with the last anomaly before three successive non-anomalies of the beginning of a 'Healthy' period.
 - **Dieback** : Period beginning with 3 successive anomalies, ending with the last available acquisition, or the beggining of a Bare ground period.
-- **Invalid** : The pixel is invalid, there were not enough valid acquisitions to compute a harmonic model A new column 'anomaly_intensity' is also added, it is a weighted mean of the difference between the calculated vegetation indices and their predicted value for the period.
+- **Invalid** : The pixel is invalid, there were not enough valid acquisitions to compute a harmonic model A new column 'anomaly_intensity' is also added.
+Depending on *stress_index_mode*, it is either a mean, or a weighted mean of the difference between the calculated vegetation indices and their predicted value for the period.
 The weight is the number of the date within that period (1+2+3+...+ nb_dates).
 It is only calculated for 'Healthy', 'Stress' and 'Dieback' periods

 if `update_masked_vi = True`, this function also updates the csv at 'masked_vi_path' with the following columns:
 - **period_id** : id of the period the acquisition is associated with